 - Fail auditory discrimination assessments or auditory discrimination tests

-Parents and educators should not confuse these behaviors with laziness or lack of interest.
+Parents and educators should not confuse these behaviors with laziness or a lack of interest.
 Often, it’s a case of an underdeveloped auditory system.
 The solution lies in consistent, targeted activities that reinforce sound recognition in various forms—from environmental noises to spoken language cues.

 Boosting Pre-Literacy Through Play-Based Sound Learning